KristjanESPERANTO/PIDasGIF/readme.md

 ## Todo

-- Check if [gif.js](https://github.com/jnordberg/gif.js) can replace jsgif - gif.js should be faster
 - Add slider for video length
 - Spinner after "Create Animation"
 - Check if [ccapture.js](https://github.com/spite/ccapture.js/) can replace jsgif - ccapture.js should be faster and can output video